ckall123/vmcreate/README.md

 your_main_host
 ```

-## 4.2 Create workers file and add your data node IP.
+## 4.2 Create workers file and add all your data node IP.

 `vi ~/hadoop/etc/hadoop/workers`